Naina Devi Temple

 Naina Devi Temple: Myth, Majesty & Must-Know Travel Guide

-Nestled in the serene hills of Himachal Pradesh, the Naina Devi Temple isn’t just a religious site—it’s a spiritual experience that pulls pilgrims and travelers into a world of myth, devotion, and panoramic beauty.
+Located in the serene hills in Bilaspur district of Himachal Pradesh, the Naina Devi Temple isn’t just a religious site—it’s a spiritual experience that pulls pilgrims and travelers into a world of myth, devotion, and panoramic beauty.
 Whether you’re a spiritual seeker or an offbeat explorer, Naina Devi Temple offers something unforgettable.

 The name “Naina” comes from the Sanskrit word for “eyes.”
 According to Hindu mythology, the temple marks the spot where the eyes of Goddess Sati fell when Lord Vishnu dismembered her body to end Shiva’s rage.
 This is why the temple is considered one of the 51 Shakti Peethas, sacred shrines where parts of the goddess’s body fell.